glanceon/zadanie/README.md

-"# zadanie"
-Recent assigment for a specific company
+Recent assigment for a specific company <br />
 SQL last practiced in high school 3rd year